 My, oh my, do we owe our Mamas some Thank You’s and Spa Days.
 Growing up, I never realized all the effort that went into the fun stuff.. birthday party planning, invitation addressing, baking and Christmas.
 Don’t get me wrong I love planning a good party, baking a nice cheesecake and decorating for Christmas but I also didn’t realize how much work and money went into it.
 Luckily for us, I think I’ve mastered Christmas Tree Decor on a Budget!

 I almost felt silly writing this post.. under $100 to decorate our house for Christmas and that was a good thing?!
 It seems like so much for some themed ribbon and shiny, plastic spheres but when you head to Hobby Lobby or Target and start shopping you soon realize how quickly it adds up.

 The first step for Christmas Tree Decor on a Budget, you need a tree –luckily, ours was passed down from my Grandma and just needed a little updating.
 Then you need lights, ornaments, ribbon, a topper, extras (like sticks, snow pinecones ?? who even thinks of this stuff) , props for under the tree, garland, wreaths, more ribbon, stockings, more props, the list goes on.
 Ok, ok it’s not like any of this stuff is required but when it’s all said and done + a bottle of wine later.. your house will be so festive, so cozy and so Christmas, you’ll be the jolliest girl in town and won’t want to take it all down come January.
 Trust me I’m already dreading it.

-In the past I haven’t put much thought into Christmas decor.
-Most of our Christmas decorations had been donated from family member’s boxes of Christmas past or come from the Dollar tree.
+In the past, I haven’t put much thought into Christmas decor.
+Most of our Christmas decorations had been donated from family member’s boxes of Christmas past or come from the Dollar Tree.
 It got the job done and we were happy.
 Since I’m from Memphis we travel there during the holidays to visit family.
 We also have a family tradition of traveling to NYC during the month of December, so that’s more time that we are away from home.
 All in all, we usually don’t actually see our decorations that much.

 Since this is our first Christmas as a married couple, I decided it was time to invest in our own decor and stay true to our ‘home theme’ — Rustic Farmhouse Glam.